nikhilpote23/smart-ai-approvals/quickstart.md

 ## Step 1 — Install

-Deploy Smart AI Approvals to your Salesforce org.
+Install Smart AI Approvals in your Salesforce org that has Salesforce CPQ installed.

 ---